Volvo EX30: Trim levels

 In Europe, three trim levels are offered from launch.
 Plus models come with automatic LED headlights, adaptive cruise control, two-zone climate control and heated front seats.
 Ultra models receive additional equipment, such as a 360 degree camera, park pilot assist, optional 20 inch wheels (19 inch as standard) and a panoramic sunroof.
 Another model called Core was later released, providing only a single motor (with the option of an Extended Range Battery) like the Plus, but with 18 inch alloys, while still keeping all safety features intact.

 A budget-oriented trim known as Essential cuts down much of the features such as the aero-rim inserts, the option of an Extended Range battery, frunk, and also driving-comfort features such as the adaptive cruise control.

-The Cross Country is off-road styled, and has raised ground clearance, which as of yet does not have a confirmed release date.
+The Cross Country is off-road styled, and has raised ground clearance, which was released in 2025.

 Safety

 Park Pilot Assist finds available parking spaces, displays them on the center display for the driver to select, and maneuvers the vehicle into the space.
 The EX30 uses rear radars to detect cyclists and scooters approaching from behind and will sound an alert if an occupant tries to open a door.
 During highway driving, Pilot Assist will change lanes, maintain a safe distance from adjacent vehicles while passing, and adapt the vehicle's speed to maintain its distance from the vehicle directly in front.
 It will prompt the driver to steer and escalate warnings if it detects an unresponsive driver.
 No response will make the car come to a complete stop.
 Collision avoidance systems help avoid or mitigate collisions with other vehicles, pedestrians, and cyclists.
 It will send audio and visual alerts and brake pulse warnings when a collision risk is detected.
 If a collision is imminent or the car turns into the path of an oncoming vehicle at an intersection, the car will brake automatically.
 In some situations, it will steer the car to avoid a collision.

 An infrared sensor on the steering column tracks the driver's eye and head movements, including how fast or slow they blink and how often.
 This, along with a front-facing camera watching the road to detect erratic driving and a sensor monitoring the steering wheel can detect distracted or drowsy drivers and the car will prompt the driver saying it's time to focus or take a break.

+In 2026, Volvo issued a vehicle recall for the EX30 in relation to an issue concerning the high voltage battery which could result in high energy fires, it is understood that Volvo announced to owners of certain EX30 versions (including the long-range version) that they must not charge their battery past 70%, lest the battery overheats and catches fire,.